ntun/sudoku/README.md

 # Motivation

 Why am I building this whole 9x9 Sudoku-solver program when I can just easily hard-code backtracking algorithm?
 Yes, that would give me a solution but that's not how a person would normally solve.
 The golden rule of solving Sudoku by hand is to __never guess__ and backtracking does a lot of guessing.
 If I am to apply backtracking with pencil and paper, I would have to erase so many times on a sheet of paper.
 That's not what I want.
 My goal is to solve Sudoku puzzle without making a single guess or erase.
-I am trying to write a program that will solve a 9x9 sudoku puzzle like a pro, not in a naive brute-foce way.
+I am trying to write a program that will solve a 9x9 sudoku puzzle like a pro, not in a naive brute-force way.

 # Constraint elimination